bdthemes/zoloblocks/readme.txt

 🆓 [**Star Rating**](https://demo.zoloblocks.com/star-rating/) - *Display star ratings to any content with custom sizes, colors, and alignment to highlight reviews or product quality.*

-🆓 [**Tabs**](https://demo.zoloblocks.com/tab/) - *Organize content into tabbed sections with customizable layouts, improving the user’s browsing and reading experience.*
+🆓 [**Tabs**](https://demo.zoloblocks.com/tab/) - *Organize content into tabbed sections with customizable layouts, improving the user’s browsing and reading experience using Gutenberg blocks.*

 🆓 [**Text Path**](https://demo.zoloblocks.com/text-path) - *Morph your text following a custom path or curve, adding creative and visually interesting effects to typography.*

 🆓 [**Team grid**](https://demo.zoloblocks.com/team-grid/) - *Showcase your team members in a grid format with customizable layouts, hover effects, and social links.*

-🆓 [**Advanced Search**](https://demo.zoloblocks.com/advanced-search/) - *Add advanced search functionality with personalized input fields, icons, and refined search results presentation.*
+🆓 [**Advanced Search**](https://demo.zoloblocks.com/advanced-search/) - *Add advanced search functionality in Gutenberg blocks with personalized input fields, icons, and refined search results presentation.*

 == Dedicated Blocks for Blog, News and Magazine ==

-🆓 [**Authors**](https://demo.zoloblocks.com/authors) - *Showcase author profiles that you can customize to display unique layouts with profile images, bios, and links.*
+🆓 [**Authors**](https://demo.zoloblocks.com/authors) - *Showcase author profiles that you can customize to display unique layouts with profile images, bios, and links in Gutenberg blocks.*

 🆓 [**Newsletter**](https://demo.zoloblocks.com/newsletter) - *Create an eye-catching newsletter sign-up form to boost subscriptions and grow your audience quickly.*

-🆓 [**Post Carousel**](https://demo.zoloblocks.com/post-carousel/) - *Display posts in a dynamic carousel layout, upgrading content presentation with sleek navigation, style, and animations.*
+🆓 [**Post Carousel**](https://demo.zoloblocks.com/post-carousel/) - *Display posts in a dynamic carousel layout, upgrading content presentation with sleek navigation, style, and animations using Gutenberg blocks.*

 🆓 [**Post Category**](https://demo.zoloblocks.com/post-category) - *Showcase post categories in creative grid or list layouts to improve content discovery and site navigation.*

-🆓 [**Post Grid**](https://demo.zoloblocks.com/post-grid/) - *Present blog posts in an attractive grid format with customizable columns, styles, and hover effects.*
+🆓 [**Post Grid**](https://demo.zoloblocks.com/post-grid/) - *Present blog posts in an attractive grid format with customizable columns, styles, and hover effects in Gutenberg blocks.*

 🆓 [**Post list**](https://demo.zoloblocks.com/post-list/) - *Display blog posts in a list format, with flexible layout, design, and sorting options for enhanced readability.*